Tuesday, September 29, 2015

 .

-Personal Income and the Risk of Poverty in Catalonia by IDES-CAT, the Statistical Institute of Catalonia.
+In closing, let me mention another report that made the news this week: Personal Income and the Risk of Poverty in Catalonia by IDES-CAT, the Statistical Institute of Catalonia.
 According to this study, 19% of the Catalan population falls beneath the poverty threshold.
 This means that 19 out of every 100 people living in Catalonia live on less than 689 euros a month!

 .